 Approval and Validation are two words that most of us aren’t strangers to.
 Because we’re constantly seeking approval and validation, from family, relatives, friends, peers and even strangers.
 This topic has intrigued me for a while and it got me thinking.
 I realized that we spend our entire lives in the quest for validation without even realizing it.

 As toddlers, every clap, ever laughter told us that we were doing good and it egged us on to do better.
 As kids, we used to look to our parents for a smile or a nod that could be construed as a mark of approval.
-We spend our entire school years trying to fit in, doing whatever it takes to be accepted.
+We spent our entire school years trying to fit in, doing whatever it takes to be accepted.
 And our whole career and family life is spent trying to be liked and accepted, fearing criticism, yearning adulation and craving validation.

 Why do we seek approval/validation?

-I’m not saying that the need for validation is a bad thing, as long as your life does not depend on how others perceive you or what you do.
-I know my life has so far revolved around my constant need for validation and now I’m striving to turn my life around because I realized I spent all these years trying to please people that I don’t even really care about!
+I’m not saying that seeking validation is a bad thing, as long as your life does not depend on how others perceive you or what you do.
+I know my life has so far revolved around my constant need for validation and now I’m striving to turn my life around because I realized I spent all these years trying to please people that I don’t even really care about.
 And it’s not even that.
 What’s worrying is how little I think about myself and how highly I place what others think of me.
 This need for validation will not go away overnight and I bet you it’ll never go away completely.
 I guess the statement “Humans will forever seek validation” is as universal and true a fact as “There are no unselfish deeds”.

 Here’s a good read for you from Oprah’s website on the topic of approval.